-AND THE CONSERVATIVES
+THE NEO-CONSERVATIVES AND THE CONSERVATIVES

 Can the neo‐conservatives call a halt to this process?
 There is no indication or evidence that they can.
 Neo‐conservatives are retreating liberals who eschew “ideology” in the name of “practicality.”
 They recognize the limits of statism … but do they uphold any contrary vision, goal, or ideology?
 Quite the contrary.
 While Irving Kristol and others realize the bankruptcy of the ideal of equality—and that liberty is its only logical foe—they also claim that the ideal of liberty can never successfully replace equality as a public ideal and vision.